 It’s easy to fall into paranoia and CYA-mode in property management.
 I don’t think it’s merited a lot of time.

 The US Dept. of Housing and Urban Development agrees with me!
-In April 2016 they released a legal guidance paper stating, among other things, that nearly 1/3 of the US population has a criminal record of some sort and emphasizing the need to treat everyone equally.
+In April 2016 they released a legal guidance paper stating, among other things, that nearly 1/3 of the US population has a criminal record of some sort and emphasized the need to treat everyone equally.